 Develop a list of heritage/landmark tree species with minimum mature diameters or each species.
 Using this information, tree owners of all types across the city can then register their tree(s) as "heritage" trees.
 Signage can explain the value in large trees.
-Landowners with large diameter trees often do not recognize their value to their property and their neighborhood.
-A program like this often instills pride and encourages greater stewardship of these trees, lessening the chance of removals later on.
-Additionally, the criteria used for a heritage tree program can be adapted for use in future private tree protection guidelines and regulations.
+Landowners with large diameter trees often do not recognize their value to their property

 As a resource to create a Boston-specific heritage tree program, Massachusetts has a Legacy Tree Program in place.
 With this program, residents can submit a nomination for a legacy tree (defined as "a tree that is compelling for its size, historical or cultural value, or botanical interest").
-More information can be found at: www.mass.gov/ guides/massachusetts-legacy-tree-program
+More information can be found at: www.mass.gov/guides/massachusetts-legacy-tree-program